 Dealing with third parties is a lot to have on your plate, however examiners think you can still handle more.
 They will ask you about your fourth parties too!

-What in the world is a fourth party vendor and why should you pay close attention?
+You may be wondering, what in the world is a fourth party vendor and why should you pay close attention?
 Here are some answers and examples to help you better understand fourth parties.

 Perhaps the easiest example is a fourth party call center.
-You have an issuing agreement for a prepaid card program and they use an outsourced call center.
-You can certainly understand why you need to include them in your scope of review, due diligence, risk assessment and monitoring - they are speaking to your customer and have access to your customer's information!
+You have an issuing agreement for a prepaid card program, and they use an outsourced call center.
+You can certainly understand why you need to include them in your scope of review, due diligence, risk assessment and monitoring – they’re speaking to your customers and have access to your customers’ information!

-There are certainly challenges in trying to manage fourth parties.
+There are certainly challenges in trying to manage fourth party vendors.
 Since you don’t have a direct contractual relationship, it’s often hard to get access to the due diligence documents you need.
 It’s even harder if you find something you believe needs to be changed or improved.

-Fortunately, you don’t need to worry about all of your third parties’ third parties, but you should know about ones that are critical to their business or have access to your customer's data.
-To receive appropriate information about those fourth parties, you will most likely need to work through your third party.
+Fortunately, you don’t need to worry about all of your third parties’ third parties, but you should know about ones that are critical to their business or have access to your customer data.
+To receive appropriate information about those fourth parties, you’ll most likely need to work through your third party.
 Hopefully they've got robust due diligence practices and strong contractual ties.

 So, to manage your fourth parties, you should: